x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 10. Click **Next**.
 The **Routing** screen appears.

-11. Enter the smart host value (for example, myhpstcontoso.com) for the email add-on service.
+11. Enter the smart host value (for example, myhostcontoso.com) for the email add-on service.

 :::image type="content" source="../../media/defining-smart-host.png" alt-text="The screen on which the domain name of the smart host is entered":::

 12. Click **Next**.
 The **Security restrictions** screen appears.

-13. Define the settings by:
+13. Do the following:

     a.
 Choosing **Always use Transport Layer Security (TLS) to secure the connection (recommended)**.